 On the second story board Carol wanted a soft green, green is one of my favorite colors.

-The Next colors Carol choice were a deep Terra Cotta and a Melon /Cantaloupe color, I just
+The Next colors Carol choice were a deep Terra Cotta and a Melon /Cantalou

 loved those, what a difference the color made.
 Being able to see the difference without even opening up one can of paint, what a money saver.